grant/color-rainbow/README.md

 for (var i = 0; i < colors.length; ++i) {
   console.log(colors[i].rgb());
 }
 ```

 ### new Rainbow(numberOfColors)

 Creates a new rainbow object.
-This is useful when we want to store individual states of a rainbow and get the next color in the rainbow per request
+This is useful when we want to store individual states of a rainbow and get the next color in the rainbow on demand.

 `numberOfColors`: The number of colors that make up a full rainbow cycle (from red, through the colors, then back to red)

-### new Rainbow().next()
+### .next()

 Gets the next color of the rainbow wave